Equivariant K-theory and Higher Chow Groups of Schemes: Equivariant -theory with finite coefficients

-We also have a similar map on the $K$-theory with finite coefficients. \begin{lem} Let $T$ be a diagonalizable group acting trivially on a complex variety $X$.
+\begin{lem} Let $T$ be a diagonalizable group acting trivially on a $\C$-scheme $X$.
 Then the maps

-are isomorphisms of $\Lambda$-algebras. \end{lem} \begin{proof} We consider the following commutative diagram of short exact sequences of $\Lambda$-modules.
+are isomorphisms of $R(T; \Lambda)$-modules. \end{lem} \begin{proof} We consider the following commutative diagram of short exact sequences of $\Lambda$-modules.

 The top row is obtained by tensoring the non-equivariant version of the bottom row with $R(T)$.
 This row is then exact since $R(T)$ is a flat $\Z$-module.
-The left vertical map is an isomorphism by \cite[Lemma~5.6]{Thomason3}.
-Moreover, the flatness of $R(T)$ also implies that the last term on the bottom row is same as ${\rm Tor}^1_{\Z} \left(G_{i-1}(X) {\otimes}_{\Z} R(T), \Lambda \right) \cong {\rm Tor}^1_{\Z} \left(G_{i-1}(X), \Lambda \right) {\otimes}_{\Z} R(T)$.
-In particular, the right vertical map is an isomorphism and hence so is the middle vertical map.
-The second isomorphism in ~\ref{eqn:QL0} follows exactly in the same way once we know that the left vertical map in the topological version of the diagram ~\ref{eqn:QL1} is an isomorphism.
-But this follows from \cite[Proposition~2.2]{Segal}. \end{proof} {\bf{Proof of Proposition~\ref{prop:QL}:}} We in fact prove the more general statement that for any complex variety $X$ of dimension $d$ with $G$-action, the map
+The left vertical arrow is an isomorphism by \cite[Lemma~5.6]{Thomason3}.
+Moreover, the flatness of $R(T)$ also implies that the last term on the bottom row is the same as ${\rm Tor}^1_{\Z} (G_{i-1}(X) {\otimes}_{\Z} R(T), \Lambda) \simeq {\rm Tor}^1_{\Z} (G_{i-1}(X), \Lambda) {\otimes}_{\Z} R(T)$.
+In particular, the right vertical arrow is an isomorphism and hence so is the middle vertical map.
+The second isomorphism in ~\eqref{eqn:QL0} follows exactly in the same way once we know that the left vertical map in the topological version of the diagram ~\eqref{eqn:QL1} is an isomorphism.
+But this follows from \cite[Proposition~2.2]{Segal}. \end{proof}